MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-forms.md

 * [UWP](uwp.md)

 >[!IMPORTANT]
->Even if you only access the `MobileCenter` or `Push` class from your shared or PCL project, the App Center NuGet packages must be added to each platform-specific project.
+>Even if you only access the `AppCenter` or `Push` class from your shared or PCL project, the App Center NuGet packages must be added to each platform-specific project.

 ## Add App Center Push to your app